dlorch/pycep/docs/index.rst

 Welcome to PyCep's documentation!
 =================================

-PyCep (Python Inception) is a Python 2.7 interpreter written in Python 2.7.
+PyCep (Python Inception) is a Python 2.7 interpreter written in Python 2.7, with the goal to be fully compatible with CPython 2.7.

 PyCep was created as study project to teach `myself <https://github.com/dlorch>`_ about writing interpreters.
 PyCep's externally exported methods are modelled